ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

   - fitness
 description: "Why does physical fitness occupy such a prominent place in my life?
 And how does my concern with physical fitness manifest and relate to other values?"
 date: "2020-04-20"
-last_modified_at: "2020-09-26"
+last_modified_at: "2020-09-27"
 ---

+## On This Page
+{:.no_toc}
+* TOC
+{:toc}
+{::options toc_levels="2..3" /}

+## Introduction
+{:.no_toc}

 I imagine that this will likely end up being a whole section of examining physical fitness from different angles.
-My immediate purpose is to go into a bit of detail about why physical fitness occupies such a prominent place in my life and exactly how it manifests.
+My immediate purposes are to give an indication as to why physical fitness occupies such a prominent place in my life and exactly how it manifests, provide a bit of detail about what I do for exercise and diet, and describe some of my personal history and evolution in my approach(es).

+## Physical Fitness, Philosophically

 Here are a few areas I'd like to explore: